TRU 50th Anniversary Mark and Usage Guidelines

 The Mark must always be used with the TRU logo.
 See usage details below.

-When can I use the 50th Anniversary Mark?
+When may I use the 50th Anniversary Mark?

-You can use the Mark between October 2019 and December 2020.
+You may use the Mark between October 2019 and December 2020.
 It will be retired at the end of 2020, so in the interest of sustainability, avoid using the Mark on any materials that will have a shelf life beyond December 2020.
-As an example, the Mark should not be used on stationery, program information sheets, permanent signage, or other materials that are intended to be used beyond December 2020.
+As an example, the Mark should not be used on stationery, promotional materials for programs or any initiatives that will continue beyond December 2020, permanent signage, or other materials that are intended to be used beyond December 2020.

 Where may I use the 50th Anniversary Mark?